Books for Life

 For families struggling to put food on the table, books are an unaffordable luxury.
 And in many of our F-to-F communities, the nearest library is hours away.
 So if you have shelves full of books you no longer look at, or that your children or students no longer read, consider sending them to one of our communities, where they will enrich lives as they encourage a love of reading and learning.

-• Contact us at email@example.com and we’ll give you the name and address of an outreach worker in one of our communities where you can ship the books.
+• Contact us at firstname.lastname@example.org and we’ll give you the name and address of an outreach worker in one of our communities where you can ship the books.
 Some outreach centers have set up lending libraries in extra rooms (or closets) for donated books.
 Some distribute the books at home visits, or when families pick up their food boxes.
+Or you can send your books to a school in one of the communities we serve.

 • You can send your own books, your classroom books, or collect books.